aerisweather/aerisjs/README.md

 ### This library has been deprecated.
-Please visit (our 2.0 docs)[https://www.aerisweather.com/support/docs/toolkits/aeris-js-sdk/]!
+Please visit [our 2.0 docs](https://www.aerisweather.com/support/docs/toolkits/aeris-js-sdk/)!

 Aeris.js
 -----------------